tmolteno/disko/README.md

 ## Changelog

+0.6.0b2  Use dask for very large jobs
-0.6.0  Get data from Measurement Sets!
+0.6.0b1  Get data from Measurement Sets!
 0.5.0b5 Allow sources not to be shown.
 0.5.0b4 Override plot in HPSubSphere to allow for non-normal pixels.
 0.5.0b3 Added elliptical source circle projections in SVG.